sjvermeu/sjvermeu.github.io/content/pending/ownership-and-responsibilities-for-infrastructure-services.md

 Security of a service is more than just ensuring it is up-to-date.
-You will also need to make sure it is configured correctly (as misconfigurations are a frequent occurrence of security incidents), that the authentication and authorization is properly designed (and where needed or possible, using multi-factor authentication), that the deployment considers the placement and interactions (firewalls, zoning, etc.), that the service provides functional (or perhaps even physical) segregation, that the data governance is appropriate and aligned with regulatory and company requirements, that the service is continuously validated by the security tooling available (patch indications, vulnerability management, ...) etc.
+You will also need to make sure it is configured correctly (as misconfigurations are a frequent occurrence of security incidents), that the authentication and authorizations are properly designed (and where needed or possible, using multi-factor authentication), that the deployment considers the placement and interactions (firewalls, zoning, etc.), that the service provides functional (or perhaps even physical) segregation, that the data governance is appropriate and aligned with regulatory and company requirements, that the service is continuously validated by the security tooling available (patch indications, vulnerability management, ...), etc.

-As services also evolve when they are alive, secure setup and deployment is not a one-off (but the initial thoughts and designs are not to be underestimgated): the teams will need to assess the impact of new insights (like security notifications, vulnerabilities, global changes by the organization, new threats in the wider IT world) which implies that the team has a continuous security and risk focus.
+As services also evolve when they are alive, secure setup and deployment is not a one-off (but the initial thoughts and designs are not to be underestimated): the teams will need to assess the impact of new insights (like security notifications, vulnerabilities, global changes by the organization, new threats in the wider IT world) which implies that the team has a continuous security and risk focus.